BrandevCode/BrandonChanWebsite/_posts/offline/2020-11-07-Stop Searching For Your Passion.md

 ## Online Resources To Start Your Passion

 It is easier than ever to get started on a new passion on the interwebs.
-Get yourself familiar with the people in your field with the links I've provided below.
+Familiarize yourself with the people in your field with the links I've provided below.
 You can usually search up "life as a (insert interest here)" in google/youtube to find others in that field if you want to see others experience as well.

 <br>